aspect-build/rules_js/README.md

-# Bazel rules for JavaScript
+# Bazel rules for JavaScript.
+I love it.

 This ruleset is a high-performance and npm-compatible Bazel integration for JavaScript.